johnpapa/ng-demos/modular/README.md

 It depends on the `blocks.logger` module, because the implementation logs the exceptions.

-## common Module
+### blocks.router Module
-The `common` module contains any app specific services and helpers.
+The `blocks.router` module contains a routing helper module that assists in adding routes to the $routeProvider.